-Unique special events also make Battle Mountain a great place to visit and play, and with offerings throughout the year, there’s more than enough reason to visit again and again.
-The World Human Powered Speed Challenge combines human strength with technology as participants compete on one of the smoothest, flattest roads in the nation.
-The Basque population also celebrates its colorful culture with a Basque Club Winter Festival featuring traditional dancing and food.
-Experience the thrill of the Pony Express Open Road Race where drivers legally can go as fast as their cars will take them on quiet Highway 305.
-The annual Chuckar Tournament is one of the town’s most popular events.
+Fun-loving special events also make Battle Mountain an excellent place to visit and play, and with offerings throughout the year, there’s more than enough reason to visit again and again.
+The World Human Powered Speed Challenge marries human strength with technology as participants compete on one of the smoothest, flattest roads in the US.
+If it’s the roar of an open engine you’re after, experience the thrill of the Pony Express Open Road Race, the longest open road race in the US, where drivers can legally go as fast as their cars will carry them on Highway 305.
+Also, the Basque population brings down the house with a Basque Club Winter Festival featuring impressive traditional dancing and mouthwatering cuisine.
+Best yet, the annual Chukar Tournament is one of Battle Mountain’s most popular events, certainly worth checking out.